jdh2021/jdh2021/README.md

 ## Jennifer Hightower—@jdh2021

 Hi!
 I'm Jennifer, a software engineer who loves code and cozy games.
-Most recently I've been working on :dog: [IBDog](https://github.com/jdh2021/ibd-dog-solo), an app to help owners of dogs with Inflammatory Bowel Disease manage the condition.
+Check out :dog: [IBDog](https://github.com/jdh2021/ibd-dog-solo), an app I created to help owners of dogs with Inflammatory Bowel Disease manage the condition, and :page_with_curl: [TradeOut](https://github.com/jdh2021/tradeout), a collaborative client project that simplifies generating and signing digital purchase agreements.

 ### My Values
 -	:mag: Curiosity in all things